SonVuDuc/harbor-on-k8s-setup/README.md

 ```
 $ vagrant init
 ```
 Vagrant will generates Vagrantfile.
-Open file in VS Code and edit like this
+Open file in VS Code and edit like this:

 ```
 # -*- mode: ruby -*-